jariz/StarTruckerCustomRadio/README.md

 A mod for Star Trucker that replaces the build in radio station with your own.

 - ♻ Replace songs, adverts and [stings](https://en.wikipedia.org/wiki/Sting_(musical_phrase)) with your own files.
+- 🤠 Supports most[1] audio formats
+- 🎸 Shows title and artists in game if present in file metadata[2].
+- 🧒 Easy installation, no modding knowledge required: just drop it in, it will create a folder, you plop in your files and you're done.
 - 🌊 Doesn't really affect the game's performance, files are streamed from disk on demand.
-- 🤠 Supports most(*) audio formats
-- 🧒 Easy installation, no modding knowledge required: just drop it in, it will create a folder, you plop in your files and you're done.
 - - ✏ Configurable:
 	- Radio station name and frequency can be configured.
 	- Folder paths can be changed.